robertbasic/aoc2017/README.md

 Then the idea was to go through this tree and find the out of balance tower.
 Ended up just dumping the whole tower tree into a file and then visually look for the branches that are out of balance until I spotted the one that has the wrong weight.

+## Day 8

+I was so happy when I read the first puzzle of the day, immediately had a solution in my head using golang `struct`s, had the solution typed out soon, the test case was passing, ran the program over the puzzle input, got the answer, aaaand.
+It's wrong.
+WTH?!

+Well, I misunderstood the task in the first puzzle.
+I understood it as to find the largest value ever in the registries, but the actual task is to find the largest value at the end of the instructions.

+My original solution to puzzle 1 was the solution to puzzle 2, so...
+Yeah.
+Read and re-read, and re-read some more, folks!